Berkanktk/Projects/README.md

 ---
 \* For now

-Find many more projects/courses i've taken in the University [here](https://github.com/Berkanktk/Student).
+Find many more projects/courses I've taken in the University [here](https://github.com/Berkanktk/Student).